Last updated on September 22, 2023

-I can tell you this from my experience that after walking to work for four months, my calves are much more defined, my hamstrings and buttock is tighter and my waist is decreasing by the day.
+I can tell you this from my experience that after walking to work for four months, my calves are much more defined, my hamstrings and buttock are tighter and my waist is decreasing by the day.
 And if you swing your arms in the right posture, they automatically get toned.

-You get a boost of Vitamin D, without having a pill
+You get a boost of vitamin D, without having a pill

 When you walk in the open, you breathe in the natural and fresh air.
-The body comes in contact with the sun’s rays and your body gets a chance to boost its store of Vitamin D. And we all are aware of how important Vitamin D is to keep our bones healthy.
+The body comes in contact with the sun’s rays and your body gets a chance to boost its store of vitamin D. And we all are aware of how important vitamin D is to keep our bones healthy.

 It is your daily boost of energy

-Brisk walking might be classified as a work out.
+Brisk walking might be classified as a work-out.
 But it is one of the best methods to naturally energize your body.
 Waking will improve your blood circulation and increase the supply of oxygen to each and every cell of the body.
 I definitely feel more alert and alive.